alan-b-lima/watcher/README.md

 ## Installation

-You can install watcher using the `go get` command:
+You can install watcher using the `go install` command:

-    go get github.com/alan-b-lima/watcher
+    go install github.com/alan-b-lima/watcher@latest

 ## Usage